ElemeFE/element/examples/docs/en-us/date-picker.md

 ###  Enter Date

-It's a standard date picker component measured by 'day'.
+Basic date picker measured by 'day'.

-:::demo the unit is determined by `type` attributes.
-You can enable quick options by creating an `picker-options` object with `shortcuts` property, The disabled date is set by `disabledDate`, Incoming function.
+:::demo The measurement is determined by the `type` attribute.
+You can enable quick options by creating a `picker-options` object with `shortcuts` property.
+The disabled date is set by `disabledDate`, which is a function.

 ```html
 <template>